Tycro-Games/tycro-games.github.io/_posts/2026-01-14-Learning-Multithreading-With-A-Logger.md

 [single_thread.tracy](/assets/assets-2026-01-14/single_thread.tracy)

 Here we can see that our main logging function, which is `Log::Debug` is mainly taking most of the time on the "sink" of the console.
 This happens because the function will wait for `println` to return.
+Now the important question: Will multithreading make it faster?

+### Thread Pool

 We could try to multithread this directly via a `ThreadPool`: